 - Someone who needs an affordable special occasion outfit for a wedding, graduation, prom, or party that they might never wear again (wash & re-sell, you could get more than you paid for it)

 If you chose wisely, you could also put together an 18-piece Golightly-style capsule wardrobe for under £100 all in.
-I’m tempted to give that a go, if someone wants to spot me the £100.00 – I will do you proud 🙂
+I‘d love to give that a go, if someone wants to spot me the £100.00 – I will do you proud 🙂

-If you’re a label snob, this shop probably isn’t for you.
+If you’re a label snob, this shop probably isn’t for you – there’s no way to tell what the brands even are.
 Also, there’s an element of risk with high postage prices and having to pay for your returns and I completely understand that not everyone’s going to want to take that risk.

 Pros of shopping with Everything £5 Pounds